JorgeFernandes-Git/zau_bot/e5_DualRGB_arm2agv/readme.md

-## Full calibration of Mobile Manipulator () https://github.com/JorgeFernandes-Git/zau_bot/issues/8
+## Full calibration of Mobile Manipulator - 3 transformations with 2 sensors ()
 _______________________________

 Summary:
-* Using ATOM framework to perform full calibration of a mobile manipulator with two cameras.
-One on the AGV and other on the end-effector of the manipulator.
+* Using ATOM framework to perform full calibration of a mobile manipulator with two cameras, one on the AGV and other on the end-effector of the manipulator.
 * Aims to determine the transformations:
     * Manipulator arm base w.r.t. the AGV.
     * RGB1 w.r.t.
 AGV.